-Load the drum with the correct weight of clothes, regularly wipe the insides to keep it clean, and separate your laundry by fabric type so that you're not drying quick to dry gym kit with heavy cotton towel.
+Load the drum with the correct weight of clothes, regularly wipe the insides to keep it clean and separate your laundry by fabric type, so that you're not drying quick-to-dry gym kit with heavy cotton towels.

 Humidity sensors inside the drum end programs when they detect that the clothes are dry.
 But with clothes made of different fabrics and weights drying at different speeds, a mixed load of cottons and synthetics can fool the machine into thinking that everything is dry.

-You can help your dryer to dry more accurately by trying to separating fabric types and by not over-filling it.
+You can help your dryer to dry more accurately by separating fabric types and by not overfilling it.
 Splitting cottons from synthetics will give your the most effective results.
-But in most homes on a busy washday this might not be realistic.
+But in busy homes this might not be realistic.

 Also, wipe down the insides of the drum monthly to keep the sensors clean.